nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 **API**: `TextEditor.java`

-The editor component is responsible for opening the text editor to add or edit cheat-sheets/notes.
+The `Editor` component is responsible for opening the text editor to add or edit cheat-sheets/notes.
 It consists of two components:

 #### Text Editor

-* Sets up the editor
+* Sets up the text editor
 * Loads existing file from Cheatsheet directory within a module for the edit cheat-sheet command
 * Flushes out the text from the editor when a different or new file is opened.
 * Adjusts the font size of the text within the editor